eclipse/lsp4jakarta/docs/BUILDING.md

 ## Common Errors

 1. When setting up the Eclipse workspace:
-&nbsp;- *Bundle 'org.apache.commons.lang3' cannot be resolved* in Eclipse worskspace
+&nbsp;- *Bundle 'org.apache.commons.lang3' cannot be resolved* in Eclipse workspace
 &nbsp;Solution: [#46](https://github.com/eclipse/lsp4jakarta/issues/46)

 2. If during initial setup `mvn verify` returns errors or compilation failures, verify that you are using [JavaSE-11](https://www.oracle.com/ca-en/java/technologies/javase-jdk11-downloads.html).
 You may have to configure `$JAVA_HOME` variable and make sure it is pointing to the correct location.